chrisZingel/chriszingel.github.io/_posts/2025-06-11-lambda-docker.md

   - Docker
 ---

 Recently, I discovered how easy it is to use Visual Studio Code with Docker, and I've started using it when developing AWS Lambda.
-Having a local environment that matches Lambda's runtime in the cloud has eliminated my "it works on my machine" errors—where code runs fine locally but frustratingly fails when deployed.
+Having a local environment that matches Lambda's runtime in the cloud has eliminated mine "it works on my machine" errors—where code runs fine locally but frustratingly fails when deployed.

 Debugging Lambda code on AWS sucks!
 It’s frustrating to go through the laborious cycle of adding print statements, uploading the changes, re-running the function, then switching to the logs in hopes of isolating where and why an error is occurring — all while muttering, “Why isn’t it working?”